The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 The concept of child custody is interpreted completely differently in Russia and in the United States.

-There is no joint parental custody in Russia.
+In Russia there is no joint custody of parents.
 There, the very concept of “guardianship” has a completely different meaning than in the United States.
-In the United States and in many other countries, custody (custody) belongs to the parents.
+In the United States and many other countries, custody rights belong to the parents.
 In Russian law, the word “guardianship” has a fundamentally different meaning.
-This is a form of placement of young children left without parental care.
-The word “guardianship” does not apply to parents.
+This is a form of placement for young children left without parental care.
+The word “custody” does not apply to parents.
 In Russia, it is declared that both parents have equal rights, although in practice, in the event of a divorce, the child, of course, remains to live with only one of the parents, and the second has the right to communicate with the child and the obligation to pay alimony.

 On the subject: How to translate important documents correctly so that they are accepted by government agencies in the United States or in the immigrant's home country